gleneivey/wontomedia/doc/customization.markdown

    configuration of cusomization files from being incorporated into any updates to WontoMedia.

-   The "exclude" file is used, rather than .gitignore, so that an individual site's extensions can include files above and beyond the minimal set of entry points that the WontoMedia core expects.
-If .gitignore were used, then people would still have to manually prevent customization files they added to their system from being listed in Git commits they share with others.
+   The "exclude" file is used, rather than `.gitignore`, so that an individual site's extensions can include files above and beyond the minimal set of entry points that the WontoMedia core expects.
+If `.gitignore` were used, then people would still have to manually prevent customization files they added to their system from being listed in Git commits they share with others.

- * a script is executed by rake (run as part of "rake test:policies") that recurses through the "default-custom" directory and fails that a symbolic link exists in the application directory hierarchy for each file under default-custom.
-In this way, the content of default-custom not only provides a sample of customization files, but serves as the definition for all of the files referenced from portions of the core application.
+ * a script is executed by `rake` (run as part of `"rake test:policies"`) that recurses through the `default-custom` directory and fails that a symbolic link exists in the application directory hierarchy for each file under `default-custom`.
+In this way, the content of `default-custom` not only provides a sample of customization files, but serves as the definition for all of the files referenced from portions of the core application.

-The "customize" rake task is documented in
+The `customize` rake task is documented in

     wontomedia/doc/script/rake-customize.markdown